marcellovictorino/marcellovictorino.github.io/_drafts/Practical-Statistics-Overview.md

 In our example, we can interpret the results as:
 >Since the Confidence Interval does not contain (overlap) zero, there is evidence that suggests there is indeed a difference in the population height of those sub-groups.
 We can say, with 95% statistical confidence, on average, coffee drinkers are taller.

++ Bootstraping:
+    - Aims at estimating a parameter of the population (specifically, mean and proportion).
+    - Do not have the ability to infer/make decision on an individual level (use ML models instead)
++ Larger Sample Size: Reduce $$CI_{width}$$
++ Increasing Confidence Level (i.e. 95% -> 99%): Increase $$CI_{width}$$
++ Margin of Error: $$CI_{width} / 2$$
++ If the CI does not contain 0, evidence suggests statistically significance.
++ The farther away from zero, the more relevant.
++ But always bear in mind the **Practical Significance**.

+## Hypothesis Test
+Help making better and data-informed decisions.
+1. Translate the research question into 2 clear and competing hypothesis: $$H_0:$$ **Null** and $$H_1:$$ **Alternative**
+2. Collect data (Experiment Design: ideal sample size, how long to conduct, consistency among control and experiment groups *etc.*) to evaluate both hypothesis.

++ We assume the Null, $$H_0$$, to be true before even collecting the data (prior belief)
++ $$H_0$$ always holds some sign of equality ($$\leq$$  $$=$$  $$\geq$$)
++ The Alternative, $$H_1$$, is what we would like to prove to be true
++ $$H_1$$ holds the opposite sign ($$>$$  $$\neq$$  $$<$$)

+### Setting up
+It is usually easier to start defining the Alternative Hypothesis and what sign it should hold (Is it bigger?
+Is it different?
+Is it smaller?).
+Ergo, the Null assumes the opposite sign.

+### One vs Two-sided Tails

+### Interpreting the p-value

+### Danger of Multiple Tests
+There is **always** the chance of randomly finding data supporting the Alternative.
+Even if the p-value is quite small!

+For the usually accepted Significance Level of 5%, it basically means that if we perform the same experiment 20 times, we expect that one of them will result in a False Positive... and we are okay with it!

+Whenever replicating the same experiment, or conducting multiple tests (i.e. A/B testing using more than one metric), we need to watch for Type I error compound!

+Enter the Correction Methods for multiple tests:
++ **Bonferroni**: $$\alpha^* = \frac{\alpha}{n}$$
+    - The Type I error rate should be the desired $$\alpha$$, divided by the number of tests, $$n$$.
+    - Example: if replicating the same experiment 20 times, each experiment correct $$alpha$$ would be $$0.05 / 20$$ = 0.0025 (that means, 0.25% instead of the initial 5%)
+    - As illustrated in the example above, this method is **very conservative**.
+While it does minimize the rate of False Positives (making the findings more meaningful), it also fails to recognize actual significant differences.
+Hence, increasing Type II error (False Negatives), leading to a low test **Power**.

++ **Holm-Bonferroni**: recommended approach
+    - Less conservative, this adaptation from the Bonferroni method presents a better trade-off between Type I and II errors.
+    - It consist of a simple but tricky to explain algorithm.
+See [this Wikipedia] for detailed explanation.
+    - I personally created a Python function to implement this method.
+It receives a list of the identification of the test/metric/experiment, and another with the respective p-value of each individual test/experiment.
+The output is a list of all tests that have evidence to Reject the Null; and another one with the remaining, where we Fail to Reject the Null.
+    - See [this specific post](TODO:add_link) for detailed code and example.

+### Caution: Size matters
+With a large sample size, hypothesis testing leads to even the smallest differences being statistically significant.
+But not necessarily practical significance.
+It is important to always take into consideration extraneous factors to guide the decision making (cost, budget/time constraint *etc.*)

 ### Decision Errors (False Positives & False Negatives)
 Whenever making decisions without knowing the correct answer, we can face 4 different outcomes.
 Enters the **Confusion Matrix**: